-Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.
+Homemade Mediterranean Hummus is so easy to make, there’s no excuse for eating inferior store-bought hummus again.

 The beauty of homemade hummus is it only requires a few simple ingredients, most of which you can have on hand in your pantry.